fobadara/javascript-quiz-app/README.md

 # SOLVED BUGS
 * On the JSHint Validator, there was an error message about the use of esversion:6.
 This was fixed by adding /*jshint esversion: 6 */ to the code.
 * There was also another JS error on changing ['number'] to a dot notation, which was fixed.
-* Users were able to save their score without including a name, making the save function pointless.The submit function was disabled until text had been entered into the name bar.
+* Users were able to save their score without including a name, making the save function pointless.
+The submit function was disabled until text had been entered into the name bar.

 # DEPLOYMENT
 * The site was deployed to GitHub pages.
 The steps to deploy are as follows: